UtkarshTrivedi2934/Basic_Banking_System/README.md

 # TASK-1-Basic_Banking_System
+NAME:- UTKARSH TRIVEDI
+BATCH:- APRIL'23
+DOMAIN:- WEB DEVELOPMENT
-A project made as an intern under The Sparks Foundation using PHP,HTML,CSS and MySql
+DESCRIPTION:- A project made as an intern under The Sparks Foundation using PHP,HTML,CSS and MySql